frederic-perez/AmE-dictionary/data/dictionary.md

 __doldrums__ _n pl_ (plurale tantum)
 __dole out__ _v_ :nine::m: (doled out, doling out) To give or deliver in small portions. _Pringles will dole out thousands of speakers that fit atop Pringles cans and amplify music from MP3 players._ _Doling out a familiar meal._
 __dolirometer__
 __dollop__ _n_ :five::dart: (dollops) A dollop is a small, indefinite amount of something.
 People often ask for dollops of food.
 English has many words for amounts of something that aren’t exact.
 For example, a load is a lot of something, but a dollop is a little.
 If you're watching your weight, you may only want a dollop of dressing on your salad.
 Most people use a dollop of shampoo when washing their hair.
-You can’t measure a dollop, but it's should be a fairly small amount.
-If you use a whole bottle of ketchup, that's far more than a dollop. _An extra dollop of drama._
+You can’t measure a dollop, but it’s should be a fairly small amount.
+If you use a whole bottle of ketchup, that’s far more than a dollop. _An extra dollop of drama._
 __dolt__ :two::hammer:
 __domicile__
 __dominatrix__ _n_